Clemson University School of Nursing unveils new $31.5 million education building at GHS

 Together, GHS and Clemson are uniquely positioned to address the factors that fuel the nursing shortage, including the challenge of identifying and retaining nursing faculty, a lack of undergraduate placements compared to the interest of prospective students and decreased access to a clinical learning environment, said Lori Stanley, GHS’ chief nursing officer for its central region and vice chair for nursing academics.

 Clemson’s baccalaureate nursing program has had significant growth in applications over the past decade, becoming one of the most competitive areas to enter the university as an undergraduate.
-Because of the new building, the School of Nursing was able to increase freshman enrollment from 64 in fall 2015 to 173 in fall 2018, said Kathleen Valentine, director of the School of Nursing, associate dean of the Clemson University College of Behavioral, Social and Health Sciences and GHS’ nursing academic officer.
+Because of the new building, the School of Nursing was able to increase freshman enrollment from 64 in fall 2015 to 173 in fall 2018, said Kathleen Valentine, director of the School of Nursing in the Clemson University College of Behavioral, Social and Health Sciences and GHS’ nursing academic officer.
 By fall 2021, the School of Nursing’s baccalaureate program is anticipated to reach a maximum capacity of 704 students, an increase from 256 in fall 2015.
 This expansion does not include graduate degree, accelerated second degree and registered nurse-to-Bachelor of Science programs.

 “The collaboration will not only expand our enrollment but will also integrate teaching and clinical practice in innovative ways that will positively impact nursing education and patient outcomes as well as provide an opportunity to build on our designation as a Center of Nursing Excellence,” Valentine said.